BWeeks101/C4/readme.md

 *  [CSS-Tricks.com](https://css-tricks.com/)
 *  [Stack Overflow](https://stackoverflow.com/)*

 *It is almost impossible to search for any coding related issue online without encountering Stack Overflow links towards the top of the results.
-Whilst I certainly read Stack Overflow when researching solutions to challenges, I have not (to the best of my recollection or per my notes) utilised any code directly, in whole or in part.
+Whilst I certainly read Stack Overflow when researching solutions to challenges, I have not (to the best of my recollection or per my notes) utilised any code directly, in whole or in part, (with the exception of the workaround listed in the [credits](#credits) above).